 Our team of mental health experts includes:

-- Child psychologist: also called pediatric psychologist, is a licensed mental health professional with a doctorate degree, and who specializes in the study of childhood development as it relates to behaviors and emotions.
+- Psychologist: also called pediatric psychologist, is a licensed mental health professional with a doctorate degree, and who specializes in the study of childhood development as it relates to behaviors and emotions.
 While they don’t prescribe medications, they can help monitor the effects of medication therapy on your child.

-- Child psychiatrist: also called pediatric psychiatrist, can be a medical doctor or doctor of osteopathic medicine with advanced training in preventing, diagnosing, and treating mental illness.
+- Psychiatrist: also called pediatric psychiatrist, can be a medical doctor or doctor of osteopathic medicine with advanced training in preventing, diagnosing, and treating mental illness.
 In addition to psychotherapy, a child psychiatrist may prescribe medication therapy when necessary.

 - Social worker: a licensed clinical professional who helps children and their families solve and cope with problems.
 They may diagnose and treat mental, behavioral, and emotional issues.